fastenhealth/docs/beta/sandbox.md

 - **Username:** `testuser`
 - **Password:** `testtest`

 Congrats!
 You're now logged in.
-You'll be redirected to the dashboard, which will be empty until you connect a healthcare provider.
+You'll be redirected to the dashboard, which will be empty until you connect with a healthcare provider.

 ## Dashboard

 Once you login, you'll be taken to the dashboard.
-From here you can explore the data retrieved from the various healthcare providers.
+From here, you can explore the data retrieved from the various healthcare providers.
-This page will intially be empty, see the next section - `Connecting a new Source` - for more info.
+This page will initially be empty; see the next section - `Connecting a new Source` - for more info.

 ## Connecting a new Source

 Before you can use Fasten, you'll need to connect a healthcare provider.

-This version only allows you to connect to a handful of Healthcare providers, using Sandbox accounts that are meant for testing, and contain synthetic(fake) data to give you an idea what Fasten will look like, without requiring personal medical information.
+This version only allows you to connect to a handful of Healthcare providers using Sandbox accounts that are meant for testing and contain synthetic(fake) data to give you an idea of what Fasten will look like without requiring personal medical information.

 To do so, you'll need to use a Sandbox user and password from the table below.
 You should not (and cannot) use real credentials with the Sandbox version of Fasten.